 Although this definition has been useful as a general definition that encompasses many different aspects of the legal concept of "willfulness" in a concise and straightforward manner, the Committee has concluded, along with every other Circuit Pattern Instruction Committee that has considered the issue, that the definition is not accurate in every situation.
 A review of the case law reveals how the courts have struggled with the meaning of "willfulness" as a mens rea requirement for substantive criminal offenses.
 See Bryan v.
 United States, 524.
-U.S. 184, 189-92, 114 S. Ct.
-1939, 1944-45 (1998) ("The word 'willfully' is sometimes said to be 'a word of many meanings' whose construction is often dependent on the context in which it appears." (citing Spies v.
-United States, 317 U.S. 492, 497, 63 S. Ct.
-364, 367 (1943))); see also Ratzlaf v.
-United States, 510 U.S. 135, 140-41, 114 S. Ct.
-655, 659 (1994); United States v.
+U.S. 184, 189-92 (1998) ("The word 'willfully' is sometimes said to be 'a word of many meanings' whose construction is often dependent on the context in which it appears." (citing Spies v.
+United States, 317 U.S. 492, 497 (1943))); see also Ratzlaf v.
+United States, 510 U.S. 135, 140-41 (1994); United States v.
 Phillips, 19 F.3d 1565, 1576-84 (11th Cir.
 1994) (noting the difficulty in defining "willfully" and discussing the term in various contexts), amended to correct clerical errors, 59 F.3d 1095 (11th Cir.
 1995); United States v.
 Granda, 565 F.2d 922, 924 (5th Cir.
-1978) (noting, inter alia, that "willfully" has defied any consistent interpretation by the courts"); see generally United States v.
-Bailey, 444 U.S. 394, 403, 100 S. Ct.
-624, 631 (1980) ("Few areas of criminal law pose more difficulty that the proper definition of the mens rea requirement for any particular crime.").
+1978) (noting, inter alia, that "willfully" has "defied any consistent interpretation by the courts"); see generally United States v.
+Bailey, 444 U.S. 394, 403 (1980) ("Few areas of criminal law pose more difficulty than the proper definition of the mens rea requirement for any particular crime.").

 Based on the case law, the Committee has concluded that the criminal offenses that expressly include "willfulness" as an essential element can be divided into two broad categories.
 For the first category (Instruction 9.1A, which encompasses most offenses) "willfully" is defined to require that the offense be committed voluntarily and purposely with the intent to do something unlawful.
 However, the person need not be aware of the specific law or rule that his or her conduct may be violating.
 This definition is narrower than the traditional definition that has been used in our pattern charges in the past, but the Committee believes that this narrower definition is required under the law.
 See, e.g. Bryan v.
-United States, 524 U.S. 184, 118 S. Ct.
-1939 (1998) (holding that the term "willfully" in 18 U.S.C. §§ 922(a)(1)(A) and 924(a)(1)(D) requires proof that the defendant knew that his conduct was generally unlawful, but does not require that the defendant knew of the specific licensing requirement that he was violating).
+United States, 524 U.S. 184 (1998) (holding that the term "willfully" in 18 U.S.C. §§ 922(a)(1)(A) and 924(a)(1)(D) requires proof that the Defendant knew that his conduct was generally unlawful, but does not require that the Defendant knew of the specific licensing requirement that he was violating).